Terry Bradshaw Supports The Eagles ‘100 Percent’ And Says Trump Needs ‘To Go Somewhere And Enjoy His Money’

 “I agree with the Eagles,” Bradshaw told TMZ Sports.
 “Totally, 100 percent.
 Trump just needs to go somewhere and enjoy the money he’s got.”

-The most recent controversy was fueled by the fact that only about ten members of the Philadelphia Eagles made plans to attend the traditional White House celebration.
-After hearing the news of the dismal turnout, Trump disinvited the team made plans for a “different type of ceremony.”
-He opted for a “Celebration of America” where more than “1,000 fans” who still planned to come could demonstrate their patriotism with him.
+The most recent controversy was fueled by the fact that only about 10 members of the Philadelphia Eagles made plans to attend the traditional White House celebration.
+After hearing the news of the dismal turnout, Trump disinvited the team and made plans for a “different type of ceremony.”
+He opted for a “Celebration of America,” where more than “1,000 fans” who still planned to come could demonstrate their patriotism with him.

-“The Philadelphia Eagles are unable to come to the White House with their full team to be celebrated tomorrow,” Trump said in a statement on Monday evening per The New York Times.
+“The Philadelphia Eagles are unable to come to the White House with their full team to be celebrated tomorrow,” Trump said in a statement on Monday evening per the New York Times.
 “They disagree with their president because he insists that they proudly stand for the national anthem, hand on heart, in honor of the great men and women of our military and the people of our country.”

-As a supporter of the First Amendment, the “FOX NFL Sunday” host disagrees with Trump’s depiction.
-Bradshaw also criticized news outlets like FOX for circulating the story that the players were only demonstrating.
+As a supporter of the First Amendment, the Fox NFL Sunday host disagrees with Trump’s depiction.
+Bradshaw also criticized news outlets like Fox News for circulating the story that the players were only demonstrating.
 He also pointed out that many of the players were actually praying.

 “That is just wrong,” Bradshaw said.
 Ironically, none of the Eagles players took a knee during the 2017 season.

 We will proudly be playing the National Anthem and other wonderful music celebrating our Country today at 3 P.M., The White House, with the United States Marine Band and the United States Army Chorus.
 Honoring America!
 NFL, no escaping to Locker Rooms!